actions/setup-dotnet/README.md

 ## Breaking changes in V5

-- Upgrade from node20 to node24
+- Upgrade action from node20 to node24
-  > Make sure your runner is updated to this version or newer to use this release. v2.327.1 [Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)
+  > Make sure your runner is on version v2.327.1 or later to ensure compatibility with this release. see [Release Notes](https://github.com/actions/runner/releases/tag/v2.327.1)

-For more detailed release notes, please track [release notes](https://github.com/actions/setup-dotnet/releases/tag/v5.0.0)
+For more detailed release notes, see the full release notes on the [release page](https://github.com/actions/setup-dotnet/releases/tag/v5.0.0)

 ## Usage